sedol1339/files/papers.md

     - For deep nets with iid weight init, the dependency on the input vanishes as depth increases to infinity
     - Under some assumptions, infinitely deep ResNets converge to SDEs (diffusion processes)
     - They do not suffer from the above property

+Recht, B., Roelofs, R., Schmidt, L., & Shankar, V. (2019).
+Do ImageNet Classifiers Generalize to ImageNet? arXiv, 1902.10811.
+Retrieved from https://arxiv.org/abs/1902.10811v2

+    - We replicate the dataset creation process for CIFAR-10 and ImageNet, obtaining ImageNetV2 and CIFAR-10.1.
+    - A wide range of classification models fail to reach their original accuracy scores.
+The accuracy drops range from 3% to 15% on CIFAR-10 and 11% to 14% on ImageNet.
+At the same time, the models with highest accuracy on the original test sets are still the models with highest accuracy on the new test sets (fig. 1).
+    - It is possible to recover the original ImageNet accuracies almost exactly if we only include the easiest images from our candidate pool.
+This suggests that the accuracy scores are sensitive to minutiae of the data cleaning process.

 #training Qiao, S., Wang, H., Liu, C., Shen, W., & Yuille, A. (2019).
 Micro-Batch Training with Batch-Channel Normalization and Weight Standardization. arXiv, 1903.10520.
 Retrieved from https://arxiv.org/abs/1903.10520v2